Detailed content of our market study

 Enterprises active in coffee processing Italy, ****-****, number of units Istat

-The distribution of legal forms shows an interesting variety. **.*% of enterprises are represented by sole proprietors, freelancers and self-employed workers, underscoring a strong bias toward sole proprietorships.
+The distribution of legal forms shows an interesting variety.
+Individual entrepreneurs, freelancers and the self-employed account for **.* percent of enterprises, underscoring a strong bias toward sole proprietorships.
 Limited liability companies(***) make up **.* percent, indicating a preference for this legal form that limits members' liability.
 General partnerships, which imply unlimited member liability, account for **.* percent, while limited partnerships, with a structure that combines general and limited partners, are **.* percent.

 3.2 Value chain